braph-software/BRAPH-2/tutorials/developers/dev_subject/readme.md

 >
 > ㉝ returns a group of subjects with connectivity data.
 >
-> ㉞ assigns the panel element and don't confirm close.
+> ㉞ assigns the panel element without requiring close confirmation.
 >